Azure/azure-iot-sdk-c/doc/run_end_to_end_tests.md

 ## Run end to end tests for "iothub_client" on a Linux development environment

 - Navigate to the folder tools/iot_hub_e2e_tests_params
-- Navigate to azure-iot-sdk-c\cmake and run cmake with option to enable e2e testing: Cmake -Drun_e2e_tests=ON ..
+- Navigate to azure-iot-sdk-c\cmake
+- From cmake directory run cmake with option to enable e2e testing: Cmake -Drun_e2e_tests=ON ..
 - The test directory will be located here: azure-iot-sdk-c\cmake\iothub_client\tests
 - Set the parameters in "iot_device_params.txt" as environment variables in the current session: